LIFECYCLES & CELEBRATIONS

 “As we have brought this child into the Covenant, so may the parents lead this child to a life of Torah (learning), Ma’asim Tovim (good deeds) and to the Chuppah (a loving relationship worthy of God’s blessing)!” – Covenant Ceremony Liturgy

 It is a joy to welcome new life into the world and to bring a child into the circle of the Jewish People.
-Rabbi Goldenberg is honored to work with families to arrange a meaningful ritual and celebration for you and your child.
+Rabbi Bellows is honored to work with families to arrange a meaningful ritual and celebration for you and your child.
 We welcome Jewish children into the “Brit”, or covenant, with a Brit Milah (circumcision ceremony) for boys and a Brit Bat, (covenantal ceremony) for girls.
 While Brit Milah is usually a smaller home-based ritual, public naming ceremonies for both boys and girls typically take place during a Shabbat service.
-Rabbi Goldenberg is available to meet with you before or after your child is born to plan the celebration with you, to discuss any questions or concerns, and to help choose a Hebrew name for your child.
+Rabbi Bellows is available to meet with you before or after your child is born to plan the celebration with you, to discuss any questions or concerns, and to help choose a Hebrew name for your child.

 At CBSRZ we honor the Reform movement’s position on Jewish identity: All children with at least one Jewish parent and who are raised and educated as Jews are considered to be fully Jewish.
-To make an appointment with Rabbi Goldenberg to discuss a birth ritual, contact the CBSRZ office.
+To make an appointment with Rabbi Bellows to discuss a birth ritual, contact the CBSRZ office.

 “On three things does the world stand: on Torah (learning), on Avodah (worship), and on Gemilut Hasadim (acts of lovingkindness).” – Pirke Avot